 Sherri Rose, Ph.D. is an Associate Professor in the Department of Health Care Policy at Harvard Medical School.
 Her work is centered around developing and integrating innovative statistical approaches to advance human health.
 Broadly, Dr. Rose's methodological research focuses on nonparametric machine learning for causal inference and prediction.
 Within health policy, Dr. Rose works on risk adjustment, comparative effectiveness research, and health program impact evaluation.
 She co-leads the Health Policy Data Science Lab, where she directs projects in computational health economics, and is a faculty member in the Healthcare Markets and Regulation Lab at Harvard.
 Dr. Rose coauthored the book Targeted Learning: Causal Inference for Observational and Experimental Data published by the Springer Series in Statistics in 2011.
 She serves on several editorial boards, including as Associate Editor for the Journal of the American Statistical Association (JASA) - Theory and Methods and Biostatistics.
-Dr. Rose was selected as a 2016 AcademyHealth New Investigator and, in 2014, was awarded a William F. Milton Fund grant from Harvard University to develop a novel robust estimator for the study of chronic disease and prosperity in a complex study design.
+Dr. Rose was selected as a 2016 AcademyHealth New Investigator and is an inaugural awardee of a Harvard Data Science Initiative Competitive Research Fund grant for 2017-18 to develop novel robust estimators for health plan payment system calibration.

 Dr. Rose received her Ph.D. in Biostatistics from the University of California, Berkeley (2011) under the mentorship of Dr. Mark van der Laan.
 Her doctoral thesis developed double robust estimators for biased sampling designs.
 She was honored with the Evelyn Fix Memorial Prize, which is awarded to the Ph.D. student on the Berkeley campus showing the greatest promise in statistical research with a preference for applications to biology and problems of health, and the Chin-Long Chiang Biostatistics Student of the Year Award.
 Her graduate work was also recognized by the American Statistical Association with the Gertrude M. Cox Scholarship in Statistics, Statistics in Epidemiology Young Investigator Award, and Statistics in Epidemiology Graduate Student Travel Award.
 Additionally, Dr. Rose received a U.S. Department of Health and Human Services Scholarship for Disadvantaged Students each year of her Ph.D. program.